MediaPreneur/SecCertRoadmapHTML/README.md

 - Added a column to Security Architecture & Engineering - Cloud/SysOps for container certs and more spacing
 - Added a column to Security and Risk Management in order to add additional ISO/IEC 27000 certifications
 - Added more code comments
-- Redesigned tooltips to display in place (absolute to relative positioning)
 - Added more contrast to colors: dark blue for blue team, lighter blue for software sec, darker purple for testing, grey for management, and lighter yellow for asset sec.
 (I tested magenta as a replacement for black and it was not pleasing on the eye.)
+- Redesigned mobile version to horizontal scroll rather than revert to a static image.
+Tooltips still not working properly on mobile.
+- Redesigned tooltips to display in place (absolute to relative positioning)

 ### July 2021:
 - Added Mosse Cyber Security Institute Certifications: MOIS, MNSE, MRCI, MBT, MDFIR, MGRC, MPT, MRE, MTH, MCD, MRT, and MTIA